Hugius/FabiEngine3D/doc/documents/WATER_EDITOR.md

   - **Range**: -inf to inf.
 - **Transparency**: the percentage that determines how transparent the water is.
   - **Range**: 0 to 100.
-- **Quality**: determines which entities are captured by reflections & refractions.
+- **Quality**: determines everything that is captured by reflections & refractions.
   - **Range**: 1 (only sky) or 2 (sky + terrain) or 3 (sky + terrain + models) or 4 (sky + terrain + models + billboards).